Do You Have A Poverty Mentality?

 • Money burning a hole in your pocket – spending it as soon as you get it because you may not have any later

-• Hoarding money, resources, time, etc. because you may not have may later
+• Hoarding money, resources, time, etc. because you may not have it later

 • Thinking small, dreaming tiny